 3.1.
 Data description Main characteristics of the data set described in an easily understandable manner, referring to the data and indicators disseminated.

 Monthly data: average monthly gross and net wages (salaries).

 Quarterly and annual data: average monthly gross wages (salaries); average monthly labour cost per employee; average hourly gross wages (salaries); average hourly labour cost; average monthly net wages (salaries) by main economic activity (EMTAK 2008), by county, by type of owner; amount of gross wages (salaries) by main economic activity (EMTAK 2008); worked hours per employee by economic activity (EMTAK 2008), by county, by type of owner; average number of employees in full-time units by economic activity (EMTAK 2008).

 3.2.
 Classification system Arrangement or division of objects into groups based on characteristics which the objects have in common.

 Estonian Classification of Economic Activities (EMTAK 2008) based on NACE Rev. 2

 Classification of Estonian administrative units and settlements (EHAK)

 3.3.
 Sector coverage Main economic or other sectors covered by the statistics.

-Economically active units – enterprises, institutions, organisations (excl. non-profit associations and foundations with fewer than 50 employees and sole proprietors without employees)
+Economically active units – enterprises, institutions, organisations (excl. economic units without employees)